Hack the Museum Camp

 Ever dreamed you could make a museum exhibition that really pushed the boundaries?
 Ever wished for an opportunity to try out a crazy idea?
 Ever wanted to work with a team of diverse creative professionals to make magic happen on a tight deadline?

-We invite you to You Can’t Do That in Museums Camp, a 2.5 day opportunity to learn, play, and build exhibits together at the Santa Cruz Museum of Art & History.
+We invite you to Hack the Museum Camp, a 2.5 day opportunity to learn, play, and build exhibits together at the Santa Cruz Museum of Art & History.